2001-Fri Feb 24 12:21:31 EST 2017

 Those vague signs may be old age creeping up, but then again, they could be a common hormonal disorder in middle-aged and older dogs:

-dogs age, their levels of thyroid hormone can decrease when the thyroid glands, located in the neck, either shrink or become inflamed.
+hypothyroidism.
+As dogs age, their levels of thyroid hormone can decrease when the thyroid glands, located in the neck, either shrink or become inflamed.
 One form, called autoimmune thyroiditis, occurs when a dog's immune system attacks and destroys the thyroid gland.

 The deficiency of thyroid hormone results in a decreased metabolic rate and affects the function of many organ systems.
 That’s why signs of